CIS3296SoftwareDesignF21/prj-05-discordbot/README.md

 4. On the left panel, go to ```SETTINGS/Bot``` and click on ```Add Bot``` button and create a new bot.
 5. Create a bot user, enter ```USERNAME```, and copy ```TOKEN``` for env.```DISCORD_BOT_TOKEN=``` or store it somewhere safe for now.
 6. On the left panel, go to ```SETTINGS/OAuth2/OAUth2 URL Generator```.
 Under ```SCOPES```, select ```bot``` and ```applications.commands```.
 At the bottom of the page, under ```GENERATED URL```, copy the url and paste it on your browser to add the bot to your desired server.
-7. Create a mongodb instance and add your db link with password into the .env file under MONGO_URL

 # How to Run
 1. Clone the repository or download the newest release.